blueschistrocks/School_District_Analysis/README.md

 ![Bottom Five School Summary DF](https://github.com/blueschistrocks/School_District_Analysis/blob/8e734a4bb150135c4dc661f263e19e6197383686/Resources/Orig_Bottom_5_Schools.png)

 ### Original Math and Reading Scores by Grade
-Using conditionals and Groupby series were created with the average math and reading scores by grade and school.
+Using conditionals and Groupby four series were created with the average math and reading scores by grade and school.
 The series were merged in to DataFrames, one with math scores by grade and school and one with reading scores by grade and school.
 Below is an example of the code used to create the resulting Dataframes.

 	#Creates a Series of scores by grade levels using conditionals.
 	ninth_graders = school_data_complete_df[(school_data_complete_df["grade"] == "9th")]